 \subsection{Interpretation of the symmetry conditions}

 So far we have not been very clear about the nature of the universe beyond the future conformal boundary.
-In particular we have not been clear as to whether it is some new `aeon', of the type discussed by Penrose, or perhaps instead a retracing of the evolution of our actual universe, but in a time-reversed direction.
-Some support for the latter (less radical) viewpoint comes from the fact that it seems natural to take the relation \be d\eta = \frac{1}{a}dt, \ee to be operating after we reach the FCB, in the same way as before (though not inevitable, since the defining relation in the metric is the squared one $dt^2=a^2 d\eta^2$).
+In particular we have not been clear as to whether it is some new ``aeon'', of the type discussed by Penrose, or perhaps instead a retracing of the evolution of our actual Universe, but in a time-reversed direction.
+Some support for the latter (less radical) viewpoint comes from the fact that it is natural to take the relation \be d\eta = \frac{1}{a}dt, \ee to operate on both sides of the FCB, although this is not essential, since the defining relation in the metric is the squared one $dt^2=a^2 d\eta^2$.
 In this case, since $a$ flips sign after the FCB, and we are considering conformal time to be marching straight through the FCB, then the proper time of freely falling observers, $t$, will start going backwards from this point.
-In this view, therefore, conformal time provides a `double cover' of the universe's evolution over the period between the big bang and the FCB, rather than exploring some genuinely new period beyond it.
+In this view, therefore, conformal time provides a ``double cover'' of the universe's evolution over the period between the big bang and the FCB, rather than exploring some genuinely new period beyond it.
 Equivalently, one could consider the properties of the future conformal boundary to impose reflecting boundary conditions.

 This is a very different philosophical picture, but adopting one or another picture does not change our conclusions as regards the symmetry requirements we need to place on the perturbations.
-The important point is that since the perturbations pass through the FCB with no apparent effects this means we have to make sure they remain finite at all times, including in the `double cover' region of the conformal time/cosmic time evolution.
+The important point is that since the perturbations pass through the FCB with no apparent effects this means we have to make sure they remain finite at all times, including in the ``double cover'' region of the conformal time/cosmic time evolution.
 As we have seen this then requires either symmetry or antisymmetry at the FCB itself, and hence leads to the requirements on $K$ we have been discussing.